Allan Lutfy

-Allan Lutfy, (born November 21, 1943) is a retired judge of the Federal Court of Canada, having served as its Chief Justice prior to retiring from his post on September 30, 2011.
+Allan Lutfy, (born 21 November 1943) is a Canadian former judge of the Federal Court of Canada, having served as its Chief Justice prior to retiring from his post on 30 September 2011.

-He studied at Loyola College and McGill University (where he was selected as the Articles Editor for the McGill Law Journal) before being called to the Quebec Bar in 1968.
+Lutfy was born as one of three sons to Violet (née Barakett) and Fred Lutfy.
+He studied at Loyola College and McGill University, where he was selected as the Articles Editor for the McGill Law Journal, before graduating in 1967.
+He was called to the Quebec Bar in 1968.
+Between 1973 to 1979, Lutfy was an advisor to Pierre Trudeau.
 He was appointed Queen's Counsel in 1983.
 He was appointed as a judge of the Federal Court in 1996, made Associate Chief Justice in 1999, and was appointed Chief Justice in 2003 after the passing of the Courts Administration Service Act.

+Lutfy married his wife, Brigitte Lord, in December 1979.
+The couple has three children.